newgenesys/ModernComplierImp/README.md

-try to revise the knowledge of compiler.
+Try to revise the knowledge of compiler.

-keep reading the book "Modern Compiler Implementation in Java"
+Keep reading the book "Modern Compiler Implementation in Java"